Stadthaus Remembrance Site

-A memorial artwork entitled ‘Stigma’ by the artists Ute Vorkoeper and Andrea Knobloch is due to be installed outside the Stadthaus building in 2021.
+A memorial artwork entitled ‘Stigma’ by the artists Ute Vorkoeper and Andrea Knobloch was installed outside the Stadthaus building in 2022.
 The artists’ proposal, which won a design competition held by the Hamburg Ministry for Culture and the Media, consists of a striking motif in the footpath in front of the building to draw attention to the history of the site.

 The Foundation of Hamburg Memorials and Learning Centres regularly holds tours of the site, and in 2020 a video tour Das Stadthaus im Nationalsozialismus on Vimeo was also created.
 The video tour uses historical and modern photographs to provide an overview of the history of the Stadthaus as well as the current Stadthaus Remembrance Site and the publicly accessible ‘corridor of sighs’.